Note

 Key Technologies: Java

-Clue was a reimagining of the classic game built over the duration of the CSCI 306 course.
+Clue was a reimagining of the classic game built over the duration of the CSCI 306 (Software Engineering) course.
 This project was a great introduction to building larger, cohesive pieces of software; I utilized unit testing and employed advanced object-oriented programming (OOP) techniques in Java.

 Key Technologies: Python